Josh Jung Player Props: Rangers vs. Athletics

-The Texas Rangers, including Josh Jung (batting .293 in his past 10 games, with two doubles, a home run, four walks and five RBI), battle starting pitcher JP Sears and the Oakland Athletics at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Josh Jung (batting .293 in his past 10 games, with two doubles, a home run, four walks and four RBI), battle starter Shintaro Fujinami and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Royals.
+He had a one-hit showing in his last game (1-for-4) against the Athletics.

 Josh Jung Game Info & Props vs. the Athletics